learn-co-curriculum/phase-3-array-introduction/README.md

 Imagine you are going apple picking.
 It's a beautiful fall day and you're picking apple after apple.
 However, you only have two hands.
 You're holding 2, 3, 4, even 5 apples but you just can't carry any more.
 Luckily, you've brought along a basket to contain your apples.

-An array is like a basket––it is a container for a collection of data.
+An array is like a basket — it is a container for a collection of data.
 Let's take a closer look with the help of the following example.

 So far, we've used variables to store information.
 For example, I could create a variable called `my_name` and set it equal to my name: `my_name = "Severus Snape"`.
 However, variables only allow us to store one piece of information at a time.